Climdyn/qgs/documentation/source/files/general_information.rst

 Activating DifferentialEquations.jl optional support
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Qgs can be integrated with a third-party package called `DifferentialEquations.jl <https://github.com/SciML/DifferentialEquations.jl>`_ written in `Julia <https://julialang.org/>`_, and available through the
+Qgs can be integrated with a package called `DifferentialEquations.jl <https://github.com/SciML/DifferentialEquations.jl>`_ written in `Julia <https://julialang.org/>`_, and available through the
 `diffeqpy <https://github.com/SciML/diffeqpy>`_ python package.
 The diffeqpy pakage first installation step is done by Anaconda in the qgs environment but then you must `install Julia <https://julialang.org/downloads/>`_ and follow the final manual installation instruction found in the `diffeqpy README <https://github.com/SciML/diffeqpy>`_.